Mt Bierstadt, Guanella Pass - Mount Bierstadt Trailhead, Summit County - Eagle County - Clear Creek County, Colorado

 |Elevation Change:||+2,404' net elevation gain (+2,664' total roundtrip elevation gain)|

 Mt Bierstadt (14,060') is located 11.8 miles south of Georgetown, CO in the Pike National Forest and Mt Evans Wilderness Area.
 A well-maintained trail leads 3.7 miles east from Guanella Pass to the summit.
-Though widely considered the most attainable of all Colorado 14ers, considerable effort is still required to reach it.
-Visitors will enjoy sensational views and alpine wildlife on the hike to Mt Bierstadt:
+Though widely considered the most attainable of all Colorado 14ers, considerable effort is still required.
+Visitors will enjoy excellent views and alpine wildlife on the hike to Mt Bierstadt:

 The Mt Bierstadt Trail drops past Deadman's Lake to its low point at Scott Gomer Creek on the valley floor (.8 miles : 11,541').
 It climbs steadily out of the valley through the vestiges of treeline into the tundra.
 Look for ptarmigan, marmot, elk, and bighorn sheep on these broad, open slopes.